Maths (Further): A-level

 Entry Requirements: Grade 7 or above in GCSE Maths.

 Further Mathematics demands a real love for the subject–and that shines through from both our staff and students.
 In 2019, 100% of our students achieved grades A* to B.

 Our experienced, committed and passionate teaching teams ensure that students who take this subject really do get to stretch and challenge themselves.
 That includes providing extensive support to students all year round, to ensure they achieve success.

 Silverdale is fortunate in having a range of enthusiastic and highly experienced A-level teachers who, between them, have over 100 years of experience of teaching A-level Mathematics and Further Mathematics.

 Further Maths is equivalent to two A-levels.
 It incorporates the entirety of the Maths A-Level and the more challenging Further Maths A-level.
 Students will begin covering roughly the same content as the Maths A-level (see page 34), but at a significantly faster pace, to allow for the increased amount of content.

 The Further Maths course both extends and deepens students’ knowledge and understanding beyond the standard A-level Maths.
 If you enjoy mathematics, it provides a challenge and a chance to explore new and/ or more sophisticated mathematical concepts.
-As well as learning new areas of pure maths you will study further applications of maths in mechanics and statistics.
+As well as learning new areas of pure maths you will study further applications of maths in mechanics.

-Further Maths students will have lessons in the purple and blue bands of the Options Blocks, and can therefore choose two other subjects from the other bands.
+Further Maths students will have lessons in the purple and red columns of the Options Blocks, and can therefore choose two other subjects from the other bands.
 Further Maths counts as two full A-levels, so students choosing it will take four A-levels in total.
 Further Maths students have a total of 16 lessons over the fortnight.